vigneshksaithal/tictactoe-reddit/README.md

-# Reddit Tic Tac Toe Devvit App
+# Reddit Tic Tac Toe App

 ## Overview
 This is a Tic Tac Toe game.
 Players can enjoy a quick game against a computer opponent directly on Reddit.